techidaily/site-ai-voice-clone/source/_posts/updated-2024-approved-top-11-deepfake-voice-apps-and-software-you-need-to-know-about.md

  The pricing plan of Ivona, along with the procedure, is also described in this article.
 However, if you are looking for an alternative to Ivona, the answer is [Virbo](https://tools.techidaily.com/wondershare/virbo/download/) .

-## Create AI Avatar Video with Templates | Online

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/QPAKth3O_5c?si=3YDfzJAZMDp1gFRz&autoplay=1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/qObsqoJB9LI?si=ppqxfXzP0UL4J6Tp" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## Create AI Avatar Video with Templates | Online

 ## Utilize Templates to Create Videos with Specified Styles